COVID-19 Safeguards at HalloweeM

 - Attendees who choose to take a rapid antigen test must obtain results within 24 hours of arrival.
 The test must be supervised by a third-party medical care provider, either in-person or via a real-time telehealth service.
 At-home tests that do not include real-time telehealth supervision will not be accepted.

 As of April 26, 2022, the Westin Chicago North Shore and the state of Illinois do not have an indoor mask requirement.
 Chicago Area Mensa reserves the right to establish a mask requirement for the Regional Gathering for the safety of all attendees.
-A mask requirement is in place for attendees in all CAM-specific areas other than when seated in Hospitality or at the drinking programs.
+There is currently no mask requirement.
 We will continue to monitor the COVID situation and make necessary adjustments to this policy in the best interest of all attendees.
 All registered attendees will be notified of any mask requirement/covid policy changes.